Introduction

 ## Configuring Project Data

-The editor then creates **map layers** by selecting data sources.
+The Manager then creates map layers by selecting data sources.

 * Feature display styles